End child nagging & negotiating with just three simple words

 The concept is simple.
 When seven-year-old Daniel begs to dig a giant hole in the front yard and gets “no” for an answer, chances are he’ll be back in five minutes asking again – this time with a “pleeeeeeaase” just so you know he really, really wants to dig the hole.

-Instead of repeating yourself or jumping in to a lecture, get eye to eye and follow the process below:
+Instead of repeating yourself or jumping in to a lecture, avoid child nagging by getting eye to eye and follow the process below:

 Step One: Ask, “Have you ever heard of ‘Asked and Answered’?”
 (He’ll probably say no.)